BjorneEk/lok-lang/README.md

 a plan for a "programing language" that compiles to c code.

 the purpouse of the language is to modernize the syntax and make it more uniform as well as extend it with a few features that makes the code both more consise and more verbose at the same time.

-The most important of these features is the ability to overload functions.
+### Features

+ - **function overloading** aswell as operator overloading for structs
+ - **namespaces** ability to bundle functionality in namespaces and include where necessary
+ - **type parameters** type paramenters for structs aswell as namespaces (syntax has yet to be written)
+ - **lambda expressions**

 ---